PRESS RELEASE: NISOD and Diverse: Issues in Higher Education Name 2019 Most Promising Places to Work in Community Colleges

 Martin Community College

 Northeast Lakeview College

 “We are proud to honor these colleges for their sustained commitment to diversity,” said Edward J. Leach, NISOD’s Executive Director.
 “We are also pleased about the large number of applications this year.
 It shows that a growing number of colleges appreciate how critical diversity and inclusion initiatives are to their campuses and communities.”

-To learn more about the Most Promising Places to Work in Community Colleges awards, visit www.nisod.org/ppwcc.
-For questions about the survey or NISOD’s 2018 conference, contact Edward J. Leach at firstname.lastname@example.org or (512) 232-1430.
+To learn more about the Most Promising Places to Work in Community Colleges awards, visit nisod.org/ppwcc.
+For questions about the survey or NISOD’s 2019 conference, contact Edward J. Leach at firstname.lastname@example.org or (512) 232-1430.

 The National Institute for Staff and Organizational Development (NISOD) is a membership organization committed to promoting and celebrating excellence in teaching, learning, and leadership at community and technical colleges.
-For community and technical colleges that want to make the most of their professional development dollars, NISOD provides budget-friendly, high-quality, and faculty-focused programs and resources.
-For 40 years, NISOD’s customer-focused approach has helped align our wide array of benefits with the needs of our members, which explains why the American Association of Community Colleges named NISOD, “The country’s leading provider of professional development for community college faculty, staff, and administrators.”
-Visit www.nisod.org for more information about NISOD.
+NISOD provides budget-friendly, high-quality, and faculty-focused programs and resources for community and technical colleges that want to make the most of their professional development dollars.
+For over 40 years, NISODhas aligned a wide array of benefits with the needs of our members, which explains why the American Association of Community Colleges named NISOD, “The country’s leading provider of professional development for community college faculty, staff, and administrators.”
+Visit nisod.org for more information about NISOD.

 Since 1984, Diverse: Issues In Higher Education has been the nation’s premier publication covering the issues pertaining to underrepresented minorities in American higher education.
 Reaching more than 200,000 readers biweekly, Diverse has been recognized for its in-depth news coverage, provocative commentary, insightful special reports, and original research.

 # # #